Onconephrology: Chronic kidney disease in cancer patients

 With more effective management options for cancer patients, there are far more cancer survivors with residual decline in kidney function from the causes mentioned above.
-Patients with cancer and CKD have significantly lower survival than the general population.
+Patients with cancer and chronic kidney disease (CKD) have significantly lower survival than the general population.
 One area of substantial interest is the estimation of kidney function in cancer patients, as it has direct impact on chemotherapy dosing, selection, and eligibility for chemotherapeutics.
 Overestimating kidney function can lead to overdosing and drug toxicity while underestimating kidney function can prevent patients from receiving key novel therapies.
 Further studies are necessary to determine the most accurate estimation formula of renal function.
 Overall, a collaborative approach with oncologists and onconephrologists are important in managing CKD and addressing concerns such as renal replacement therapy and transplant in this population.

 Management

 Large academic centers in the United States and other countries have started forming an onconephrology related patient approach to manage these complex disorders as above.
 Therapy can be as simple as limiting offending agents and dose adjustment of chemotherapeutics or as intricate as adding immunosuppressive regimens.
 Renal Replacement therapy in the form of hemodialysis and continuous renal replacement therapy is also considered in these patients during acute renal failure or diseases leading to end stage renal disease.
 Active malignancy is generally a contraindication for kidney transplantation, but sometimes can be delayed based on the tumor type and risk of reoccurrence.
-Immunosuppressive therapy use after transplantation can increase risk of malignancies such as skin cancers and rarely cause Post-Transplant Lymphoproliferative Disorders.
+Immunosuppressive therapy use after transplantation can increase risk of malignancies such as skin cancers and rarely cause post-transplant lymphoproliferative disorders.
 Some centers may offer kidney transplantation in the setting of monoclonal gammopathy of renal significance but risk of reoccurrence is common.
 For these reasons, the role of transplantation continues to be an area of active discussion and expansion.